For this church:

 The village is called ‘Clavord’ in Domesday, but there is no mention of church.

-The building is stone, some ashlar, and consists of a chancel, nave, aisles, south porch and embattled tower containing 3 bells, dated 1629, 1652 and 1722.
-The north aisle extends along the whole length of the chancel, the south aisle is prolonged by the St Nicholas’ Chapel (c1388).
+The building is stone, some ashlar, and consists of a chancel, nave, aisles, south porch and embattled tower containing eight bells, the oldest of which are dated 1629, 1652 and 1722.
+The north aisle extends along the whole length of the nave and chancel; the south aisle is prolonged by St Nicholas’ Chapel (c1388).

 The ground floor of the tower could be pre-Conquest or early Norman.
-Further up is a Norman window and the top is Perpendicular with 8 pinnacles.
-The arcades of the two aisles are very weird and not yet fully explained (Pevsner).
-The profile of the piers appears to have no connection with the profile of the arches.
+Further up is a Norman window and the top is Perpendicular with eight pinnacles.
+The arcades of the two aisles are, according to Pevsner, very weird and not yet fully explained: the profile of the piers appears to have no connection with the profile of the arches.

 There is a handsome oak screen between the nave and the chancel, and a heavy stone parclose screen between the south aisle and St Nicholas’ Chapel.

-There are clerestories with three Perpendicular windows on each side.
-There is much stained glass, including several windows by Kempe.
+There is much stained glass, including several windows by C E Kempe, London.

-The outstanding feature of the church is the stunning wall paintings by the Edinburgh artist Phoebe Anna Traquair in 1904-5, executed as a village memorial for the second Boer War.
-It is one of only two or three works painted by her in England.
+The outstanding feature of the church is the stunning murals in the chancel painted in 1904-5 by the Edinburgh artist Phoebe Anna Traquair.
+It is one of only two or three works by her in England.